JanGorman/uppercrust/README.md

 This generate an output folder with all the JSON files mapped to their Objective-C counterparts.

 Say for example, you have a model file named 'article.json'.
-Running crust will then generate 4 files for you:
+Running uppercrust will then generate 4 files for you:

 * _Article.h
 * _Article.m